dylanoldfield/CS50/README.md

 # CS50

-repository for the CS50 course, Harvard
+repository for the Harvard CS50 course